-- A country gains power when it encounters favorable economic and social conditions that enable the development of its economy and military.
+- A country gains power when it encounters favorable economic and social conditions that enable it to develop its economy and military.

-- This country directs the world order once it becomes more powerful than all the other countries (shown by winning a war).
+- A country directs the world order once it becomes more powerful than all the other countries (often demonstrated by winning a war).

-- Once the country peaks, the population gets lazy.
+- Once a country peaks, the population gets lazy.
 It borrows money instead of working hard.
 The country loses its economic and military edge.
 It becomes decadent.

 - The shift from one world order to another happens when a new rising power becomes stronger than the decaying one.